EwanXiong/ewanxiong.github.io/_pages/about.md

 My Research Interests
 ======
-I am deeply passionate about applying bioinformatics methods to the field of biology, particularly in the realm of Precision Medicine for diseases.
+I'm deeply passionate about applying bioinformatics methods to the field of biology, particularly in the realm of Precision Medicine for diseases.
 With Next-Generation Sequencing (NGS) becoming increasingly accessible, high-throughput sequencing data is now readily available with less effort and difficulty.
 This enables us to construct complex networks by integrating multi-omics data to investigate a wide range of biological questions.

 While I recognize that wet experiments are the foundation of Biology, I firmly believe that bioinformatics plays a crucial role in driving data-driven breakthroughs and providing a high-dimensional perspective.
 As a result, we can address biological questions with greater efficiency and productivity.